Tom-Par/Tom-Par/README.md

 - 👋 Hi, I’m @Oregano01
-- 👀 I’m interested in Surfing and trying my best with Coding
+- 👀 I’m interested in Kitesurfing and trying my best with Coding
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning a lot of new stuff.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me tom.krzy.par@gmail.com

 <!---
 Oregano01/Oregano01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.